Revealing the mysteries of the universe

 Safi-Harb first developed an interest in physics during high school, initially considering a career in medicine.
 Upon starting university, she chose to pursue physics, realizing by the end of her undergraduate studies that the subject was her true passion.

 “I was really fascinated by physics and especially understanding the formation of the constituents of matter,” she said.
-“I was interested in particle physics in particular, and so I decided to go into particle physics, and I went to the University of Wisconsin-Madison in [the U.S.] to pursue particle physics.”
+“I was interested in particle physics in particular, and so I decided to go into the University of Wisconsin-Madison in [the U.S.] to pursue this field.”

 Safi-Harb began her journey by studying elementary particles, such as neutrinos, motivated by her curiosity about their mysteries.
-While participating in a government-funded fellowship in the U.S., she explored various research areas and unexpectedly discovered a passion for astrophysics.
-She found a fulfilling path in high-energy astrophysics, where she applied physics to investigate cosmic phenomena and unravel the mysteries of the universe.
+While pursuing her graduate studies on a fellowship held in the U.S., she explored various research areas and unexpectedly discovered a passion for astrophysics.
+She found a fulfilling path in high-energy astrophysics, where she applied physics to investigate cosmic phenomena that help unravel the mysteries of the universe.

-Today, she specializes in high-energy astrophysics, with a focus on X-rays and gamma rays.
-These elements of the electromagnetic spectrum are essential for studying phenomena such as the deaths of stars, the formation of black holes and the birth of new stars.
-Her career began in X-ray astronomy, which has played a key role in major discoveries including the detection of black holes.
+Today, she specializes in high-energy and multi-messenger astrophysics, with a focus on the X-ray Universe and the synergy with gravitational wave astrophysics.
+These Universe messengers are essential for studying phenomena such as the deaths of stars and the birth of new exotic stars.
+Her career began in X-ray astronomy, which has played a key role in major discoveries including the detection of black holes and new classes of neutron stars.

 “I started [research] in X-ray astronomy and my area of focus is the death of stars and the formation of some of the most exotic magnetic stars in the universe,” she explained.
 “These objects that I study are called neutron stars.
 When [massive] stars 10 times the mass of the sun run out of their nuclear fuel, the sun is eventually going to die in billions of years.”

 Safi-Harb explained that massive stars have a lifespan of millions of years, and they ultimately die when they exhaust their nuclear fuel.
-This death results in a powerful explosion known as a supernova, which creates a very compact star.
+This death results in a powerful explosion known as a supernova, which creates a very compact star comparable in size to the city of Winnipeg.

 She studied rotating neutron stars that emit beams of radiation, similar to the way a lighthouse operates.
 These beams are detected as pulses when they sweep past earth, leading to the discovery of pulsars.
 Her research focuses on understanding the extreme physics resulting from stellar explosions and the formation of these exotic objects.